 If you have a terrible boss, you can switch to another similar job where the boss treats you better.
 If you hate the long working hours or the work you do currently, have a word with your boss(assuming he is not terrible), asking for a modified schedule/role which works for both of you.

 The solution might turn out simpler than you think.

 3. Do not make your weekends drastically different from your weekdays

 This applies to people who love hanging out.
 If you are one among them, you go missing on Friday night and return on Sunday night.
 You spend the 2 days partying, enjoying, relaxing, hanging out, meeting people and whatnot.
 Come Monday, you have to work as per a predefined schedule.

-Your weekdays differ from the weekends like the breakfast of bread & butter differs from that of sausages & bacon.
+Your weekdays differ from the weekends like the breakfast of bread & butter differs from sausages & bacon.